 'Cause they all love you, very . . . very much.

 I own no Giraffes, Steam powered or otherwise.
 I do not own the characters, the authors, actors, singers or Sammiches.
 I’m not sure who owns “Night Before Christmas” original poem.
-And the photograph was taken by Carissa and Bunny and I have no claim to that neither.
-This was just a little fun something made for them.
+And the photograph was taken by Bunny last year and I have no claim to that neither.
+This was just a little fun something.